ajeldorado/falco-matlab/README.md

 * Installation Instructions *
 %----------------------------------------------------------------------------------%

-1) Install the PROPER optical propagation library from https://sourceforge.net/projects/proper-library/ in the folder “PROPER”.
+1) Install the PROPER optical propagation library from https://sourceforge.net/projects/proper-library/ in the folder “lib/PROPER”.

+2) All other file paths should be known internally in the “FALCO” folder.
+Try running as-is one of the template files (starting with "TEMPLATE_") in the folder “main”.
+If it works, then all the file paths are set correctly.

-2) (Optional) Install CVX from cvxr.com in the folder “cvx”.
+3) (Optional, and not recommended until the constrained EFC controller is tested and characterized further.)
+Install CVX from cvxr.com in the folder “cvx”.
 If you install CVX elsewhere, you will need to add the actual path of the “cvx” folder to the file “pathdef.m” that defines your Matlab path.
 (To find your pathdef.m file, type “which pathdef” at the Matlab command prompt.)
 Perform the CVX installation instructions listed on the cvxd.com website.

-3) All other file paths should be known internally in the “FALCO” folder.
-Try running one of the files in the folder “run_templates” as is.
-If it works, then all the file paths are set correctly.
+Note that the professional version of CVX with Gurobi is required; all the free solvers are too slow.

 %----------------------------------------------------------------------------------%
 *  *